Loteria Nacional Review

 For a start, you have to choose the drawing that you want to participate in.
-A single entry in the Thursday drawing costs three euro and if you want to buy a ticket for the Saturday drawing, you’ll have to pay six euro.
+A single entry in the Thursday drawing costs three euros and if you want to buy a ticket for the Saturday drawing, you’ll have to pay six euros.
 The specialized drawings usually come with higher ticket prices because they offer a bigger award pool.

-Each ticket that a player gets is called a tenth share (decimo).
-Each decimo has five digits printed on it.
-For every single drawing, a player can get a minimum of one or a maximum of 10 decimos (one billette).
+Each ticket that a player gets is called a tenth share (decimal).
+Each decimal has five digits printed on it.
+For every single drawing, a player can get a minimum of one or a maximum of 10 decimals (one billette).

-The ticket price quoted above is the one for a single decimo.
+The ticket price quoted above is the one for a single decimal.

 During the drawing, five digits will be chosen and a prize amount will be allocated to those.
 If you have the respective digits printed on your ticket, you will win the respective award.

 Loteria Nacional doesn’t come with a jackpot that accumulates with the drawings because a winner will be selected every single time.

 The biggest prize in the regular Loteria Nacional drawings is 600,000 euros.
 One such award will be handed out.
 The second prize is 10,000 euros (2 such will be drawn) and the third one is 300 euros (99 awards will be drawn).

 Loteria Nacional also comes with a number of smaller prizes for every single drawing.
 There will be 999 120-euro prizes per drawing and 9,999 60-euro prizes.
 All of the prize tiers and the winning numbers are announced on the Loteria Nacional website immediately after the drawing.

 Apart from the standard drawings, there are also specialized ones that feature much bigger prize pools.
 Very often, Spanish families will come together and accumulate some funds to be capable of buying a bigger number of decimals for the special drawing.